Online coupons saving Britons £5bn on things they don't want

 “Let me explain the psychology at work here.
 Imagine I offered you a sun-hardened dog turd, for free.
 Chances are you’d turn it down.

-“And before you get smart, the word ‘gullible’ is in the dictionary.
-However I have it on good authority that the word ‘dictionary’ isn’t, they left it out because it would have been too weird.”
+She added: “And before you get smart, the word ‘gullible’ is in the dictionary.
+However I have it on good authority that the word ‘dictionary’ isn’t.
+They left it out because it would have been too weird.”